$2-$Killing Vector Fields on Warped Product Manifolds: Abstract

 \section{Abstract}

-This article provides a short study of $2-$Killing vector fields on warped product manifolds as well as on standard static spacetimes.
-Conditions on a $ 2-$Killing vector field on a warped product manifold to be parallel are derived.
-The article also provides some results on the curvature of warped product manifolds in terms of $2-$Killing vector fields.
-Finally, we apply some of the results on standard static spacetimes and the warped product manifold $I_{f}\times \mathbb{R}$ as an example of those manifolds.
+The present article provides a study of $2-$Killing vector fields on warped product manifolds as well as characterization of this structure on standard static and generalized Robertson-Walker space-times.
+Some conditions for a $2-$Killing vector field on a warped product manifold to be parallel are obtained.
+Moreover, some results on the curvature of a warped product manifolds in terms of $2-$Killing vector fields are derived.
+Finally, we apply our results to describe $2-$Killing vector fields of some well known warped product space-time models.